Codewith-Rahul/icecream/README.md

-# IceCreamSalesAnalyzer
+# icecream
- Java Based Code to read data from a text file and generate the statistical reports about the Sales of the IceCreams.
+ IceCream Sales Report generator using Java fetching data from a text file to generate statistical reports about the sales